 Parents and spectators should not be coaching in any manner from the sidelines or behind the goals.

 No jewelry may be worn, particularly earrings which must be removed (not covered.)

 No one (players, siblings, spectators) should climb on soccer goals or any other sports equipment stored near playing or practice fields.

 WYSA is bound by and supports the BAYS Zero Tolerance Policy code of conduct.

 Please check the website each week BEFORE heading to the fields for weather or field updates.

-Link to Fall 2015 Schedule is attached below:
+Link to the Fall 2020 Schedule is here: